-St. Augustine is a very nice grass with thick blades.
-Most new houses are coming with some type of St. Augustine.
-St. Augustine has thick blades and runs, so it doesn’t grow as tall as fast as Bahia.
+St. Augustine is a beautiful grass.
+Most new houses are sodded some type of St. Augustine.
+It has thick blades and propagates by runners, so it doesn’t grow as tall and as fast as Bahia.
 St. Augustine is higher maintenance; it gets weeds and needs more care.
 It has to be watered regularly unless we are getting rain.
 A major problem with St. Augustine is that during the summer it has problems with the fungus.
 Fungus is not something that we or the field can control.
-New sod is more susceptible to it and must be treated right away or you can kill your grass very easily if it goes untreated.
-Fungus is also something that cannot always be completely cured with one treatment.
+New sod is more susceptible to fungus and must be treated right away or you can lose your grass very easily if left untreated.
+Fungus is also something that cannot be cured with one treatment.
 You could potentially spray your yard for fungus and get it again in a week.
-Only St Augustine Captiva is resistant to chinch bugs.
+When treating your yard for fungus, you must treat it a second time in ten to fourteen days to kill the spores when they hatch.
 All St Augustine is high maintenance.
 ALL GRASS grows in the full sunlight but not all grass can grow in the shade.
 So, when choosing a St Augustine we recommend that you pick the sod based on your worst-case shade scenario.
-For example, Sapphire will grow in the shade and also in the full sun, but Floratam will only grow in the full sun.
-The extreme heat and watering needed for establishment makes root rot and bad
+For example, Palmetto will grow in the shade and also in the full sun, but Floratam will only grow in the full sun.

 TYPES OF ST. AUGUSTINE GRASS